volcengine/verl/recipe/dynrl/README.md

 ## Change of vLLM

-This recipe employs leverages vLLM's sleep and wake-up functions to switch between engines with different tp_size.
+This recipe leverages vLLM's sleep and wake-up functions to switch between engines with different tp_size.
 Consequently, modifications to vLLM are required to properly adapt its sleep mode for this purpose.

+For simple modification, you can apply the [vllm-v0_8_5.patch](patch/vllm-v0_8_5.patch) provided in this recipe.